fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 # Layer Design

-The basic keyboard functionality is on three layers: Base (e.g. Colemak or QWERTY), num+sym, nav+fn.
-A fourth ctrl+macro layer adds keyboard control (backlight, reset, etc.), media keys and macros.
+The basic keyboard functionality is on three layers: Base (e.g. Colemak or QWERTY), Sym, Fn.
+A fourth Ctl+Macro layer adds keyboard control (backlight, reset, etc.), media keys and macros.
 It is activated by holding both layer keys.

-The nav+fn layer can be locked.
-In this mode the nav+fn layer key temporarily activates a base-layer overlay to allow inserting a few characters without unlocking nav+fn.
-The num+sym layer can also be activated on top of the locked nav+fn layer.
+The Fn layer can be locked.
+In this mode the Fn layer key temporarily activates a base-layer overlay to allow inserting a few characters without unlocking Fn.
+The Sym layer can also be activated on top of the locked Fn layer.

-An optional mouse layer can be enabled via the locked nav+fn layer.
+An optional Mouse layer can be enabled via the locked Fn layer.
 With more thumb keys per hand it could have a dedicated layer key on the base layer.

 Ctrl, Gui and Alt modifiers are consistent across all layers, in the outer columns of the bottom row.